Our multidisciplinary palliative care improves patient quality of life.

 - Can occur at the same time as curative treatment

 - Follow a diagnosis of six months or less

 - Exclude curative treatment

 Palliative and hospice services both:

 - Provide comfort and care for individuals with a serious illness

 - Aim to improve quality of life for patients and their families

-Who can I talk to about palliative care options?
+Who can I talk to about palliative care near me?

 At the Lila H. Levin Palliative Care Program, we are available for referrals 24 hours a day, seven days a week at 215.371.3550.
-Palliative care services are covered by private insurance and are available anywhere throughout the greater five-county Philadelphia region.
+Our Philadelphia-area palliative care services are covered by private insurance and are available anywhere throughout the greater five-county region.